JesseGauntlet/nomable/mydocs/idea.md

 1) Take a picture / video of food
 2) See it on my profile
 3) Tagged with the food item
-4) See it on the feeds of others
+4) See it on the feeds

+- I want to scroll through videos of food and have it learn my preferences
+1) Scroll through videos of food
+2) Like/Heart for current cravings
+3) Bookmark icon for something new I want to try later
+4) The app learns my preferences overall, and for the day (decays over time)

+- I want data on my preferences, and how they change over time
+1) See my current preferences
+2) See a graph of my preferences over time
+3) See a graph of the group's preferences over time
+4) See a graph of the most popular trending food items over time

+- I want a progress bar of my swipes
+1) Daily reset of progress bar
+2) Every time I swipe, the progress bar goes up
+3) The progress is displayed in a circular progress bar around my profile picture
+4) Once the progress bar is full, I can no longer swipe
+5) Once the progress bar is full, my cravings data is saved for the day (visible from trends)

 - I want to have a friend's list
 1) See a list of my friends (and their profiles)
 2) Ability to add friends

-- I want to scroll through videos of food and have it learn my preferences
-1) Scroll through videos of food
-2) Like, dislike, or neutral swipes (left, right, or up) for current cravings
-3) Heart like icon for long-term preferences
-4) Bookmark icon for something new I want to try later
-5) The app learns my preferences overall, and for the day
-6) See current preferences

 - I want to build consensus on what to eat in group settings
 1) Create a group